-Do not show more interest and enthusiasm about the perks the company offers and how involved you are.
-Avoid asking more number of questions regarding the perks such as free snacks, policy etc. This will surely develop an image that you’re more interested in the company’s perks than working for their mission and vision.
+Do not show more interest and enthusiasm about the perks of the company offers and how involved you are.
+Avoid asking more questions regarding perks such as free snacks, policy, etc. This will surely develop an image that you’re more interested in the company’s perks than working for their mission and vision.

 18. Speaking about vacation:

-There are candidates who ask for how many days off do they get with payment made.
-This would develop an image that you want to miss your work and take almost as much leaves as possible by getting paid.
-All these types of queries must be left for follow up interviews when the HR discusses about the benefits.
+Some candidates ask for how many days off do they get with payment made.
+This would develop an image that you want to miss your work and take almost as many leaves as possible with paid.
+All these types of queries must leave for follow up interviews when HR discusses the benefits.

 19. Do not bring up personal issues:

-You can be sure to be raised with a red flag when you mention that you are to be divorced, or going through pregnancy or facing a tough time.
-It is always advised not to share personal issues in an interview.
-This is because the interviewer can come to a conclusion that your personal issues may be a hindrance for your performance and hence discussing personal issues must be avoided.
+You can be sure to raise with a red flag when you mention that you are to divorce, or going through pregnancy or facing a tough time.
+It always advises not to share personal issues in an interview.
+This is because the interviewer can conclude that your issues may be a hindrance to your performance and hence discussing personal issues must be avoided.

 20. “ I don’t have any questions”

 It is quite usual that any interviewer would ask the candidate, whether he or she has any questions at the end of the interview.
-When such as question is raised do not say “no”, this is because it represents as if you’re unprepared or not interested in the job role.
-Hence when you get a chance clarify your queries if you have so.
+When such a question raise do not say “no”, this is because it represents as if you’re unprepared or not interested in the job role.
+Hence when you get a chance to clarify your queries if you have so.

 21. I want to start my own business: